vsheg/intermediate-ml/content/7-bayesian/index.typ

 $p(bold(x)|y) := p_1 (f_1 (bold(x)) | y) ... p_k (f_k (bold(x)) | y)$, meaning features are independent \
 $hat(p)(y)$ is the empirical probability density \
 $hat(p)_j (bold(x)^j)$ is the 1D empirical distribution for the $j$th feature

+#margin[
+  The "naïve" in Naïve Bayes refers to the strong independence assumption between features.
+While this assumption rarely holds in real data, the algorithm often performs well in practice.
+This is partly because classification only requires getting the decision boundary right, not the exact probability values.
+]

 From the optimal Bayes classifier:
 $